OpenPecha/mt-training-data-prep-tools/docs/getting-started.md

 ## 5. Troubleshooting

+1. Make sure all the environment variables are set properly.
 1. Make sure the `GITHUB_TOKEN` has read and write access to [MonlamAI](https://github.com/MonlamAI) repos.
 1. Make sure the `OPENAI_API_KEY` is valid.